Peripheral Neuropathy Pain Therapy

 Call 302-644-2473

-Neuropathy can result from problems such as traumatic injuries, infections, metabolic problems and exposure to toxins.
+Neuropathy may result from traumatic injuries, infections, metabolic problems, circulation issues, exposure to toxins, certain medications, autoimmune conditions, and other health concerns.
 One of the most common causes is diabetes.

 1. Numbness